 Once in terminal simply copy and paste the commands below to install Android O to your Nexus or Pixel phone.
 First is for Windows, then Mac.

-This will push all of the files and update your device to the just released Android O Developer Preview.
+This will push all the files and update your device to the new 3rd Android O Developer Preview.
 Any guesses on the final name?
-We’re going with Android 7.2 Oreo.
-Or Android 8.0 Oreo.
+We’re going with Android 8.0 Oreo.
 The files will start sending and installing and your device may reboot.
 The logo boot screen may stay for a long time.
 Do not unplug the device.
 This may last 10 minutes or longer the first time.
 When Android prompts you to complete setup you can unplug your Nexus or Pixel.
 It took less than two minutes for us.

-It’s worth noting that some users may experience a “missing system.img” error and the installation will be aborted.
+It’s worth noting that some users may experience a “missing system.img” error and the installation will fail.
 This is because the way you’re trying to flash the update.
-Instructions on how to get around this can be found right here.
-Essentially users will need to unzip the update.zip folder and move all the images to the original folder we mentioned above, then manually flash them one by one, vs the flash-all command we’re using here.
+Instructions on how to get around this are right here.
+Essentially users will need to unzip the update.zip folder and move all the images to the original folder we mentioned above.
+Then manually flash them one by one, vs the flash-all command we’re using here.
 Only do this if you run into issues with missing images.
-It takes a few more steps, but works all the same.
+It takes a few more steps but works all the same.
 It flashed just fine on my Pixel XL using a Mac.

 Android O Release Date

 So how will updates go for Android O?
-Google will release the second developer preview in May, likely around Google IO on the 17th.
-The third beta will be more stable and arrive in mid-June.
-Then a fourth and final preview will be released sometime in July or August.
+Google just released the third developer preview on June 8th.
+The fourth beta will be more stable and arrive in July.
+Then the final version is coming later this summer.